achilessantos/achilessantos/README.md

 # Achiles Gomes dos Santos

-🔭 I am a software engineer based in Brazil with more than 10 years of developing software solutions and solid knowledge with more than 6 years of experience in the financial segment. like to learn and go in-depth about new technologies and have contact with other developers.

-I'm working with Elixir with Phoenix, PostgreSQL, and Kafka, with products like PIX, Boletos, TEDs, Internet Banking, and other products in the Financial segment.
+🔭 I'm a Software Engineer from Brazil with over 10 years of experience designing and building robust software solutions.

+Since 2018, I've been working on critical fintech products such as PIX, Boletos, TEDs, Open Finance platforms, and Internet Banking.
+My current tech stack includes Elixir (Phoenix), PostgreSQL, and Kafka, with a strong focus on backend development, distributed systems, and real-time processing.

-Prior experience with tecnologies PHP, Golang, Python, AWS(EC2, RDS, ECR, ECS, CloudWatch)
+I also have solid experience with PHP, Python, Golang, and cloud infrastructure using AWS (EC2, RDS, ECR, ECS, CloudWatch).

+I’m passionate about clean architecture, performance, and diving deep into new technologies.
+I also enjoy sharing knowledge and collaborating with other developers to solve meaningful problems.

 ### 📫 How to reach me
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:achillesgomess@gmail.com)](mailto:achillesgomess@gmail.com)